 Tutors are also required to examine in our OSCEs as part of the practice’s commitment to the University.

 If you are interested in taking medical students at your practice, please contact Lizzie Luff for further information and we will arrange for the Quality Assurance lead for your area to visit the practice and discuss the opportunities available to you.

-If you are a GP trainee in your final 12-24 months of training you can still get involved via our GP Speciality Trainee Visiting Lecturers scheme.
+If you are a GP trainee in your final 12-24 months of training, then you can still get involved via our visiting lecturer scheme.
+Please see our GP Speciality Trainee Visiting Lecturers page.